littleosbook/littleosbook/introduction.md

 # Introduction

-## What is this book about?
+## What Is This Book About?

-This book is not about the theory behind operating systems, or how any specific OS works.
+This book is not about the theory behind operating systems, or how any specific operating system (OS) works.
 For the first we recommend Modern Operating Systems by Andrew Tanenbaum [@ostanenbaum].
 For the second the internet is your friend.

-This book is a practical guide to writing your own operating system.
+This book is a practical guide to writing your own x86 operating system.
 It is designed to not give too much away with samples and code excerpts, but still give enough help with the technical details.
 We've tried to collect parts of the vast (and often excellent) expanse of material and tutorials out there, on